sinanLab/timeframes_microscopy_images/README.md

 ### Basic Workflow

 1. **Load Images**: Click "Browse..." next to "Input folder" to select a folder containing your timeframe images
-2. **Set Export Folder**: Click "Browse..." next to "Export folder" to choose where to save results
+2. **Navigate Images**: Use "Previous" and "Next" buttons to browse through your image sequence
-3. **Navigate Images**: Use "Previous" and "Next" buttons to browse through your image sequence
+3. **Locate Cell** (Optional): Enter X,Y coordinates to center the view on a specific cell
-4. **Locate Cell** (Optional): Enter X,Y coordinates to center the view on a specific cell
+4. **Define ROI**: Click "Draw ROI" and drag to create a region of interest
-5. **Define ROI**: Click "Draw ROI" and drag to create a region of interest
+5. **Crop Images**: Click "Crop All" to process all images with the defined ROI
-6. **Crop Images**: Click "Crop All" to process all images with the defined ROI
+6. **Export Results**: Click "📤 Export" to open the comprehensive export dialog with options for:
-7. **Save Results**: Use "Save Images" to export cropped images or "Make Animation" to create professional animations
+   - **💾 Save Cropped Images**: Export individual PNG/JPEG files
-8. **Animation Creation**: When you click "Make Animation", a professional dialog opens where you can:
+   - **🎞️ Create Animated GIF**: Generate web-friendly animations
-   - Choose between GIF or MP4 video format
+   - **🎬 Create MP4 Video**: Produce high-quality video animations
-   - Set custom frame rate (1-30 FPS) with presets (Slow, Normal, Fast, Very Fast)
+7. **Configure Export**: In the export dialog, you can:
-   - Configure filename and output settings
+   - Choose export type (Images, GIF, or Video)
-   - For GIFs: Set loop count and optimization options
+   - Select destination folder
-   - For Videos: Choose quality settings (Low, Medium, High, Best)
+   - Set custom filename
-   - Preview your settings before creation
+   - Configure animation settings (FPS, quality, loop options)
-   - Automatic duplicate file handling (adds numbers like "animation (1).gif")
+   - Preview settings before export

 ### Application Interface Overview